Plantar Fibromatosis

 4. Physiotherapy

-Treatment such as exercises, ultrasound and shock wave therapy may help reduce plantar fibromatosis pain.
+Treatment such as exercises, ultrasound and shockwave therapy may help reduce plantar fibromatosis pain.

 5. Radiotherapy